OFFIS-DAI/mango/docs/source/tutorial.rst

 *********************************

 In the previous example, you learned how to create mango agents and containers and how to send basic messages between them.
 In this example, you expand upon this.
-We introduce a controller agent that asks the current feed_in of our PV agents and subsequently limits the output of both to their minimum.
+We introduce a controller agent that asks the current feed_in (provided power) of our PV agents and subsequently limits the output of both to their minimum.
+This will happen using different containers, which introduces inter-container communication.
+This is useful if you need to run your agents in different processes or even on different computing units (i.e., for performance reasons).

 This example covers:
  - message passing between different containers
  - basic task scheduling
  - setting custom agent ids
  - use of metadata

 First, we define our controller Agent.
-To ensure it can message the pv agents we pass that information directly to it in the constructor.
-The control agent will send out messages to each pv agent, await their replies and act according to that information.
+We pass that information directly to the constructor to ensure it can message the PV agents.
+The control agent will send out messages to each PV agent, await their replies, and act according to that information.
 To handle this, we also add some control structures to the constructor that we will later use to keep track of which agents have already answered our messages.
-As an additional feature, we will make it possible to manually set the agent of our agents by.

 .. testcode::